bt3gl/building_blog/content/book_black_hat2.md

 Following is our ARP poisoning script (based on [Black Hat Python](http://www.nostarch.com/blackhatpython)).
 The script does the following steps:

-1. Define constant values, set our interface card, and turn off output.
+1. Define constant values, set our interface card, and turn off the output.

 2. Resolve the gateway and target MAC address.
     * The function **get_mac** use the **srp** method to emit an ARP request to an IP address to resolve the MAC address.